Things I knew about Budapest before I went to Budapest:

 -Used to be two cities: Buda and Pest

--Currency: Still transitioning to using the Euro, so mostly uses its previous currency, forints*
+-Currency: Was still transitioning to using the Euro, so mostly uses its previous currency, forints*

 -Hobbies: Turkish baths and horseback riding.
-There are thermal water sources all over Hungary and a ton of grasslands, so it shouldn’t be surprising that public bathhouses and riding are popular activities.
+There are thermal water sources all over Hungary and a ton of grasslands.

 -Sights to see: